-- Bromelain: Bromelain has been studied in various clinical studies for sinusitis with mixed results.
-Further research is necessary.
-Avoid if allergic to bromelain, pineapple, honeybee, venom, latex, birch pollen, carrots, celery, fennel, cypress pollen, grass pollen, papain, rye flour, wheat flour, or members of the Bromeliaceaefamily.
-Use cautiously with history of bleeding disorder, stomach ulcers, heart disease, liver or kidney disease.
+- Avoid if allergic to bromelain, pineapple, honeybee, venom, latex, birch pollen, carrots, celery, fennel, cypress pollen, grass pollen, papain, rye flour, wheat flour, or members of the Bromeliaceae family.
+Use cautiously in those with a history of bleeding disorders, stomach ulcers, heart disease, or liver or kidney disease.
 Use caution before dental or surgical procedures or while driving or operating machinery.
 Avoid if pregnant or breastfeeding.

 - Butterbur: Good scientific evidence suggests that butterbur may be effective for allergic rhinitis prevention in susceptible individuals.
 Comparisons of butterbur to prescription drugs, such as fexofenadine (Allegra®) and cetirizine (Zyrtec®), have reported similar efficacy.
 Additional studies are warranted before a firm conclusion can be made.

-- Avoid if allergic or hypersensitive to Petasites hybridus or other plants from the Asteraceae/Compositae family (such as ragweed, marigolds, daisies, and chrysanthemums).
+- Avoid if allergic or hypersensitive to Petasites hybridus or other plants from the Asteraceae or Compositae family (such as ragweed, marigolds, daisies, and chrysanthemums).
 Raw, unprocessed butterbur plant should not be eaten due to the risk of liver or kidney damage or cancer.
 Avoid if pregnant or breastfeeding.

 - Nasal irrigation: There is good evidence from clinical studies to recommend the use of nasal irrigation in the treatment of allergic rhinitis.
-One study demonstrated that reflexology massage may be equally effective; however, the advantage of irrigation (i.e. inexpensive, performed at home, minimal adverse side effects) makes the technique beneficial.
+One study demonstrated that reflexology massage may be equally effective; however, the advantages of irrigation (i.e., that it is inexpensive, is performed at home, and has minimal adverse side effects) make the technique beneficial.
 Methodological and statistical reporting are lacking in some of these trials.
-A well-conducted, randomized controlled trial, fully reporting data would make the case for allergic rhinitis stronger.
+A well-conducted, randomized controlled trial that fully reports data would make the case for allergic rhinitis stronger.

-- Early research suggests that nasal irrigation may help treat chronic sinusitis, with improvements in sinus-related quality of life, decreases in symptoms, and decreases in medication use.
-Further study is needed before a conclusion can be made.
+- Early research suggests that nasal irrigation may help treat chronic sinusitis, with improvements in sinus-related quality of life, decreases in symptoms, and reductions in medication use.
+Further research is needed before a conclusion can be made.

 - Nasal irrigation is generally well tolerated.
-Use cautiously with history of frequent nosebleeds.
+Use cautiously in those with history of frequent nosebleeds.
 If the irrigation liquid is hot, the nose may become irritated.

 - Unclear or conflicting scientific evidence:

-- Acupuncture: There is currently insufficient available evidence on which to base recommendations for acupuncture in non-allergic rhinitis.
-However, studies suggest that it may offer possible benefits.
-Additionally, more studies are needed of stronger design to determine whether or not acupuncture offers benefit in sinusitis.
+- Acupuncture: Although some studies suggest that acupuncture may offer possible benefits in nonallergic rhinitis, there is currently insufficient available evidence on which to base recommendations.
+Additionally, further well-designed studies are needed to determine whether or not acupuncture offers benefit to those with sinusitis.

 - Acupuncture should be avoided in patients with heart disease, pulmonary disease, infections, bleeding disorders, medical conditions of unknown origin, or neurological disorders.
-Pregnant women, the elderly, diabetics, people with a history of seizures, and those receiving radiation therapy and/or taking drugs increasing bleeding risks should also avoid acupuncture.
+Pregnant women, the elderly, diabetics, people with a history of seizures, and those receiving radiation therapy and/or taking drugs that increase the risk of bleeding should also avoid acupuncture.